facebook/relay/docs/APIReference-Container.md

 `RelayContainer` is a higher-order React component that lets a React component encode its data requirements.

 - Relay ensures that this data is available before the component is rendered.
-- Updates will be sent to the component whenever the underlying data has changed.
+- Relay updates the component whenever the underlying data has changed.

 Relay containers are created using `Relay.createContainer`.